Filed Under: CHS, Cannabis Science, Media Narratives

 Krumholtz’s Reality vs. Media Panic

 When Krumholtz shared his story, he wasn’t trying to wage war against cannabis; he was simply trying to warn people who may be suffering in silence.
-Yet, instead of nuanced discussion, the media seized on the most dramatic angle: Former Stoner Actor Nearly Dies from Weed!
+Yet, instead of a nuanced discussion, the media seized on the most dramatic angle: Former Stoner Actor Nearly Dies from Weed!
 Never mind that no one has ever died from a cannabis overdose that wouldn’t generate clicks.

 “People that loved and championed and relied on cannabis, just like you do… We are left with no answers and tremendous scrutiny.
 So much so, that ONE of us (me) shared our experience and received everything from basic ridicule to death threats.”